 The Display Adapters section should have two monitors.

 Specify the second monitor by right-clicking the desktop and selecting Properties.
-To access the Settings tab, click on the box that is bigger compared to the other.
+To access the Settings tab, click on the box that is bigger compared to the others.
 The two monitors connected to the computer are shown here.
-You can change the resolution and color depth of the second monitor by clicking the second window labeled “2”.
+You can change the resolution and color depth of the second monitor by clicking the second window labeled “2.”.
 Be sure that the monitor’s display parameters fit the monitor’s specifications.

 If you want to extend your Windows desktop to this monitor, make sure to click “Extend my Windows desktop to this monitor.”
 A proper setup should result in the two monitors having the same size.
 You should be able to access the second monitor after clicking OK.

-Setup of dual monitors troubleshooting
+Setup of dual monitors: troubleshooting

 If the second monitor still does not work after following the above steps, check if the operating system supports both monitors.